 Check today’s Prayer Times to perform the Fajr, Dhuhr, Asr, Maghrib and Isha salah on time.
 Turn on the GPS to get accurate salah times of your location or Print a beautiful monthly payer times table!

 Muslims across the globe offer Salah five times a day.
-The salah times vary from region to region depending on the movement of the sun and changes considerably across seasons.
+The prayer times vary from region to region depending on the movement of the sun and changes considerably across seasons.
 Part of the wisdom of the daily prayer times is that the hearts of the believers are warmed, day and night, with the remembrance of Allah (SWT) which in turn help the believers keep away from sin.

 The five daily prayers were bestowed on Prophet Muhammad (PBUH) by Allah (SWT), during Al Isra’ wal Miraj—Prophet’s ascension to the heavens.
 Salah is the first pillar of Islam and is enjoined on every mentally and physically abled Muslim at a prescribed time, as Allah (SWT) says in the Holy Quran: “Verily, the prayer is enjoined on the believers at fixed hours.”
 [Al- Quran 4:103] Just as Allah (SWT) has prescribed a specified time to offer each fard (compulsory) prayer, He has also specified times when Salat should not be observed.

 Prophet Muhammad (PBUH) provided a clear outline of the prayer times in the following hadith: “The time for Zuhr is from when the sun has passed its zenith and a man’s shadow is equal in length to his height, until the time for ‘Asr comes.
 The time for ‘Asr lasts until the sun turns yellow.
-The time for Maghrib lasts until the twilight has faded.
-The time for ‘Isha’ lasts until midnight.
+The prayer time for Maghrib lasts until the twilight has faded.
+The timeslot for ‘Isha’ lasts until midnight.
 The time for Subh (Fajr) prayer lasts from the beginning of the pre-dawn so long as the sun has not yet started to rise.
 When the sun starts to rise then stop praying, for it rises between the two horns of the Shaytaan.”
 [Muslim] The salah times of the fard prayers can be further detailed as follows:

 Fajr Salah Time- the first prayer of the day which should be observed before sunrise